 Brisbane City Plan 2014 (City Plan) has been developed by Brisbane City Council in consultation with the community to support a simple, fast and clear development assessment process.
 The plan guides how land in Brisbane can be used and developed to support economic growth, while protecting our city’s character and natural assets.

-The City Plan allows for a variety of smaller housing options to cater for Brisbane’s increasing proportion of older residents, single and couple households.
+City Plan allows for a variety of smaller housing options to cater for Brisbane’s increasing proportion of older residents, single and couple households.
 The plan provides you with upfront information to consider in planning your small lot house and will help you determine whether or not you need to lodge an application with Council.
-This factsheet outlines how the City Plan applies to building a house on a small lot and how to check if you need to lodge an application.
+This page outlines how City Plan applies to building a house on a small lot and how to check if you need to lodge an application.

 What is a small lot?